-- People you spoke to personally, who expressly asked to be on your list
+- Add people you spoke to personally, who expressly asked to be on your list

 - People who signed up directly from your website, and thereby gave you permission to contact them

 - Your existing customers and prospects: people you already have a relationship with (ask them first!)